 Your doctor may inject steroids, local anesthetics, or other pain medications into the nerves that are thought to be responsible for the wayward pain signals.
 These blocks are temporary, so they must be repeated in order to keep working.

-These devices are typically used only in individuals who have not responded well to other treatment options.
+These devices are typically used only in individuals who haven’t responded well to other treatment options.

 Physical, relaxation, and massage therapies are all used to relieve symptoms of neuropathic pain.
-These forms of treatment can help ease muscles, which may reduce nerve problems.
+These forms of treatment can help ease muscles.